 Start by prepping all your veg: peel and finely chop the onions, garlic and carrots, trim and finely slice the celery, then peel, deseed and finely chop the squash.
 Finely slice the bacon.

-Heat the oil in a very large casserole-type pan and add the bacon.
-Then add the onion, garlic, celery, squash and carrot, and cook very gently for about 15 minutes, or until soft.
+Heat the oil in a very large casserole pan over a medium-low heat, add the bacon, followed by the onion, garlic, carrot, celery and squash and cook gently for about 15 minutes, or until soft.

 If freezing, stick a label on with the date, name of the dish, and what to serve it with.
 It can be kept in the fridge for 3 days or freezer for 2 months.
-If you freeze it, remember to give instructions to defrost in the fridge before reheating until piping hot.
+If you freeze it, remember to defrost in the fridge before reheating until piping hot.